f-prime/romanian_language_tutor/README.md

 # Overview

-I have been trying to learn Romanian for a while needed "someone" to have conversations with who could correct my grammar when I make a mistake.
+I have been trying to learn Romanian for a while and needed someone to have conversations with who could correct my grammar when I make a mistake.

 So, I made this simple AI language tutor web app.